-Costa Rica is such a great place for adventure that, in the past, we might have considered choosing to stay in a resort there somewhat of a cop-out.
-But come 2021, we are embracing the option of comfort and security on our vacations — and Costa Rica definitely has its luxurious side.
-The resorts below are all outstanding, offering guests the highest level of Costa Rican customer service with all the opulent amenities of a Central American luxury stay.
+Costa Rica a great place for adventure that, in the past, we might have considered choosing to stay in a resort somewhat of a cop-out.
+But that would be like firing a bullet in our foot because having comfort and security is exactly what taking a vacation is all about.
+The Costa Rica resorts below are all outstanding, offering guests the highest level of customer service with all the opulent amenities of a Central American luxury stay.
 Whether you are considering staying in the mystical cloud forests in the highlands or want to trek south to the remote jungle of the Osa Peninsula, you can choose from a large variety of unique accommodation options.
-These are our favorite resorts for the ultimate vacation experience in Costa Rica.
+These are our favorite resorts in Costa Rica for the ultimate vacation experience.

 1. The Springs Resort & Spa at Arenal — Arenal

 The Arenal Volcano is the biggest draw in Costa Rica’s lowland region.
 Arenal is the most active of the country’s six volcanoes, but it’s been a while since a major eruption, the last having been in 1968.
 It is located in Arenal Volcano National Park, which encompasses 29,692 acres and treats visitors to one of the world’s most precious ecosystems.